jelle619/JelleZwie.rs/mkdocs/characters/docs/index.md

 This is a character directory site which contains a variety of characters.
 Use the menu bar to navigate around the site.

 !!! attention
-    Any beliefs, thoughts or opinions a character expresses in-character (e.g. in role-play) does not necessarily reflect the creator's.
+    Any beliefs, thoughts or opinions expressed in-character (e.g. through role-play) does not necessarily reflect the creator's.

 ## Contributing
 Some characters belong to other authors.
 If you are one such author, you may suggest changes to certain character entries using the edit button on the designated page.
 You will be able to make a pull request with the edits you made using your GitHub account.